 Annual Compliance Checklist for New Companies

-Annual compliance is a critical part of the company compliance checklist to maintain smooth operations, statutory adherence, and credibility.
-Here are the key annual requirements:
+Annual compliance is a critical part of the mandatory actions a company must take.
+It helps your business maintain smooth operations, stay legally compliant, and build trust with stakeholders.
+Here are the key annual requirements every company must follow:

 1. ROC (Registrar of Companies) Filings